-|Professor Gemma Calvert is an internationally renowned cognitive neuroscientist and pioneer of the application of neuroscience to marketing.
+|Professor Gemma Calvert is an internationally renowned neuroscientist and foremost pioneer of neuromarketing.
+An entrepreneur, academic and seasoned speaker, Gemma has published over 60 scientific papers on human brain function, including in Science and Nature.
 She has a BSc in Social Psychology from the London School of Economics and a DPhil in Neuroscience from the University of Oxford.
-Gemma is a Board Member of the Neuromarketing Science and Business Association (NMSBA) and a Council Member of the Global Agenda for Neuroscience and Behaviour at the World Economic Forum.|
+She has also served as a Council Member of the Global Agenda for Neuroscience and Behaviour at the World Economic Forum and inaugural Board Member of the Neuromarketing Science and Business Association (NMSBA).
+In 2008, she was appointed to a Fellowship at the Royal College of Arts & Business in recognition of her pioneering work in applied consumer neuroscience.|

 Prof Calvert was conferred a personal Chair as Full Professor at the University of Warwick in 2008 and for the past 8 years she has been based at the Nanyang Business School as a Professor of Marketing.